Veria

-Veria (Βέροια or Βέρροια; Veria), officially transliterated Veroia, historically also spelled Beroea or Berea, is a city in Central Macedonia, in the geographic region of Macedonia, northern Greece, capital of the regional unit of Imathia.
+Veria (Βέροια or Βέρροια; Veria), officially transliterated Veroia, historically also spelled Beroea or Berea, is a city in Central Macedonia, in the geographic region of Macedonia, northern Greece, and the capital of the regional unit of Imathia.
 It is located 511 km north-northwest of the capital Athens and 73 km west-southwest of Thessaloniki.

 Even by the standards of Greece, Veria is an old city; first mentioned in the writings of Thucydides in 432 BC, there is evidence that it was populated as early as 1000 BC.
 Veria was an important possession for Philip II of Macedon (father of Alexander the Great) and later for the Romans.
 Apostle Paul famously preached in the city, and its inhabitants were among the first Christians in the Empire.
 Later, under the Byzantine and Ottoman empires, Veria was a center of Greek culture and learning.
 Today Veria is a commercial center of Central Macedonia, the capital of the regional unit of Imathia and the seat of a Church of Greece Metropolitan bishop in the Ecumenical Patriarchate, as well as a Latin Catholic titular see.

 The extensive archaeological site of Vergina (ancient Aegae, the first capital of Macedon), a UNESCO World Heritage Site containing the tomb of Philip II of Macedon, lies 12 km south-east of the city center of Veria.